 If you have a friend or a classmate like this — or this sounds just like you — you're not alone.
-Thousands of kids all over the world do stuff like this every day because they have type 1 diabetes (say: dye-uh-be-tees).
+Thousands of kids all over the world do stuff like this every day because they have type 1 diabetes (say: dye-uh-BEE-tees).
 What is it?
 Let's find out.

-Diabetes is a disease that affects how the body uses glucose (say: gloo-kose), a sugar that is the body's main source of fuel.
+Diabetes is a disease that affects how the body uses glucose (say: GLOO-kose), a sugar that is the body's main source of fuel.
 Just as an iPod needs a battery, your body needs glucose to keep running.
 Here's how it should work:

 The pancreas is a long, flat gland in your belly that helps your body digest food.
 It also makes insulin.
 Insulin is kind of like a key that opens the doors to the cells of the body.
 It lets the glucose in.
 Then the glucose can move out of the blood and into the cells.

 But if someone has diabetes, the body either can't make insulin or the insulin doesn't work in the body like it should.
 The glucose can't get into the cells normally, so the blood sugar level gets too high.
 Lots of sugar in the blood makes people sick if they don't get treatment.

 The two major types of diabetes are type 1 and type 2.